dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab0  immersion-day/README.md

 }
 ```

-What the script did is to add the following Dynatrace configuration:

-* Set global <a href="https://www.dynatrace.com/support/help/how-to-use-dynatrace/problem-detection-and-analysis/problem-detection/detection-of-frequent-issues/" target="_blank">Frequent Issue Detection</a> settings to Off
-* Adjust the <a href="https://www.dynatrace.com/support/help/how-to-use-dynatrace/problem-detection-and-analysis/problem-detection/how-to-adjust-the-sensitivity-of-problem-detection/" target="_blank">Service Anomaly Detection</a>
-* Add <a href="https://www.dynatrace.com/support/help/how-to-use-dynatrace/management-zones/" target="_blank">Management Zones</a> for the monolith version of the application
-* Add <a href="https://www.dynatrace.com/support/help/how-to-use-dynatrace/tags-and-metadata/" target="_blank">Auto Tagging Rules</a> to drive management zone and SLO settings
-* Add <a href="https://www.dynatrace.com/support/help/how-to-use-dynatrace/service-level-objectives/" target="_blank">SLOs</a> for a use in custom dashboards

-The script will also create two CloudFormation stacks that do the following:

-* Add two EC2 instance named: `dt-orders-monolith` and `dt-orders-services`
-* At EC2 startup, it installs `Docker` and `Docker-Compose`
-* At EC2 startup, it installs the `OneAgent` for your Dynatrace tenant
-* Starts up the sample application

 ### 3. Verify CLoudFormation Stacks

 The CloudFormation may take a few minutes, but you can check the CloudFormation output to ensure that all the AWS resources were provisioned successfully.